-Mason, William(born: 1918)
+Mason, William(born: 1917)

-Mason was born in Eminence, KY, where a street, Mason Avenue, was named in his honor for his civic and civil rights activities in the city.
-He fought for Martin Luther King Jr.'s birthday to be a paid holiday for city employees and was an active member of the push to integrate the public schools during his tenure as city council member from 1963-1971.
-William Mason is also thought to be the first African American student at the University of Louisville.
-For more see B. Schanding, "Mr. Mason," Henry County Local, vol. 131, issue 10 (02/06/08), Main section, pp. 1A & 4A.
+William Mason, Jr. was born in Eminence, KY, where Mason Avenue is named in his honor for his civic and civil rights activities in the city.
+He fought for Martin Luther King Jr.'s birthday to be a paid holiday for city employees and was an active member of the effort to integrate the public schools during his tenure as city council member from 1963-1971.
+He started the first integrated boy scout troop in Eminence.

 Mason served with the U.S. Navy during World War II.
 He is also thought to be the first African American student at the University of Louisville; he is a graduate of Kentucky State.